• Menu

 Q. Will WiFi be available at the hotels?

-A. Yes, WiFi (usually free) is available at all of the hotels.
+A. Yes, free WiFi is available at all of the hotels.
 It is available only in the dining tent at the Luxury Camp.

 Q. What sort of power adaptor do I need?